iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 A new `requiredSchemas` attribute was added to [Ruleset]($presentation-common), [Rule]($presentation-common) and [SubCondition]($presentation-common) definitions.
 The attribute allows specifying ECSchema requirements for rules and avoid using them when requirements are not met.
 See the [schema requirements page](../learning/presentation/SchemaRequirements.md) for more details.

-## Map tile trees refactoring

-The map tile trees have been moved from [DisplayStyleState]($frontend) to [Viewport]($frontend).
-This enables the maps to be maintained correctly when viewports are synchronized.
-This will primarily not affect applications except calls to [ViewState.areAllTileTreesLoaded]($frontend) should replaced with [Viewport.areAllTileTreesLoaded]($frontend) if the map tile trees should be tested.

 ## Promoted APIs

 The following APIs have been promoted to `public`.
 Public APIs are guaranteed to remain stable for the duration of the current major version of a package.

 ### [@bentley/webgl-compatibility](https://www.itwinjs.org/reference/webgl-compatibility/)

-* [queryRenderCompatibility]($webgl-compatibility) for querying the client system's compatibility with the iTwin.js rendering system.
+- [queryRenderCompatibility]($webgl-compatibility) for querying the client system's compatibility with the iTwin.js rendering system.
-* [WebGLRenderCompatibilityInfo]($webgl-compatibility) for summarizing the client system's compatibility.
+- [WebGLRenderCompatibilityInfo]($webgl-compatibility) for summarizing the client system's compatibility.
-* [WebGLFeature]($webgl-compatibility) for enumerating the required and optionals features used by the iTwin.js rendering system.
+- [WebGLFeature]($webgl-compatibility) for enumerating the required and optionals features used by the iTwin.js rendering system.
-* [WebGLRenderCompatibilityStatus]($webgl-compatibility) for describing a general compatiblity rating of a client system.
+- [WebGLRenderCompatibilityStatus]($webgl-compatibility) for describing a general compatibility rating of a client system.
-* [GraphicsDriverBugs]($webgl-compatibility) for describing any known graphics driver bugs for which iTwin.js will apply workarounds.
+- [GraphicsDriverBugs]($webgl-compatibility) for describing any known graphics driver bugs for which iTwin.js will apply workarounds.
-* [ContextCreator]($webgl-compatibility) for describing a function that creates and returns a WebGLContext for [queryRenderCompatibility]($webgl-compatibility).
+- [ContextCreator]($webgl-compatibility) for describing a function that creates and returns a WebGLContext for [queryRenderCompatibility]($webgl-compatibility).

 ## Breaking API changes